EdwinWenink/archive_fever/content/now.md

 🏠 [Nijmegen, the Netherlands](https://goo.gl/maps/VpTtZ7fhVdTez5pH8)

-📖 Graduated from a master in AI and research master in philosophy

-🦩 Took some time off to visit festivals, friends, and be outside a lot
+📖 Currently interested in MLOps

-💼 Starting as a data scientist @NS
+💼 Working as a data scientist @NS

 🖥️ Latest major website update: I made the radical step to make all my private notes public on this domain.
 This was scary.
 Please let me know if you find anything that should not be public!

-✨ Getting energy again to pick up some projects and writing for this domain.
+✨ I let my domain expire a while back and had to pay to get it out of quarantine.
+Ouch!
+This motivated me to tinker at this website again.

 </div>